mnaoumov/obsidian-fix-require-modules/README.md

 | **`require()`**      | ✔      | ✔     |
 | **`requireAsync()`** | ✔      | ✔     |

-You can access the list of built-in Obsidian module names that are made available by this plugin.
+You can access the list of built-in [`Obsidian`][Obsidian] module names that are made available by this plugin.

 ```js
 require('obsidian/builtInModuleNames');